Skip to content

 On this night our Lord instituted the Sacrament of Holy Communion.
 This is also the night of our Lord’s betrayal in the Garden of Gethsemane by Judas Iscariot.

-Holy or Good Friday:
+Good or Holy Friday:

 The sorrow of Lent and darkness of Good Friday is replaced by the triumph and joy of Easter.
 It is on this day that our Lord rose from the dead declaring His victory over sin, death, and Satan.
 This is the most holy day in the Church Year.
 The Easter season extends for seven weeks.